 Carmen: What are some of these more diverse things?

-Andrew: So instead of there being five problems, there's 50.
+Andrew: So instead of five basic SEO problems, there's fifty.

 Google's giving us more data than ever.